MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/manage-personal-data.md

 Azure Information Protection follows Microsoft's [privacy terms](https://privacy.microsoft.com/privacystatement) for profiling or marketing based on personal data.

 ## Auditing and reporting
-Only users who have been assigned [administrator permissions](#securing-and-controlling-access-to-personal-information) can use the AADRM module for search and export of personal data.
+Only users who have been assigned [administrator permissions](#securing-and-controlling-access-to-personal-information) can use the AIPService module for search and export of personal data.
 These operations are recorded in the administration  log that can be downloaded.

 For delete actions, the support request acts as the auditing and reporting trail for the actions performed by Microsoft.
-After deletion, the deleted data will not be available for search and export, and the administrator can verify this using the Get cmdlets from the AADRM module.
+After deletion, the deleted data will not be available for search and export, and the administrator can verify this using the Get cmdlets from the AIPService module.